 According to policies of the Graduate School at NC State University, Doctoral Dissertation Advisory Committees comprise a minimum of four (4) graduate faculty members, including the principal research advisor (i.e. dissertation supervisor) who serves as chair or co-chair of the committee.
 Typically, upon full admission to the DDes program, a preliminary research advisor is named for each student.
 Prior to the preliminary exam, students then confirm their advisor and name three (3) supporting committee members for expertise as relevant to the research topic.
 It is highly recommended that at least one committee member is an expert in key research methods.
 The advisory committee chair(s) and at least one (1) other committee member must be full faculty members, approved (by the Graduate School) for graduate advising in the College of Design.
-Additional approved members may be recruited from other NC State Colleges (e.g. Agriculture, Engineering, Education, etc.) and/or from UNC system-wide faculty (e.g. UNC Chapel Hill, Greensboro, Charlotte, etc.) and/or Duke University.
+Additional approved members may be recruited from other NC State Colleges (e.g. Agriculture, Engineering, Education, etc.) and/or from UNC Chapel Hill and/or Duke University.